 - Always carry an extra dose or two, in case you're unexpectedly away from home when it's time to take your medicine.

 - When you travel, pack your medicine in your carry-on luggage.

-- Always refill prescriptions before you run out of REYATAZ (atazanavir sulfate).
+- Always refill prescriptions before you run out of REYATAZ (atazanavir).
 When your supply of REYATAZ starts to run low, it's time to call your healthcare provider or pharmacy for a refill.

 It is worth repeating: It is important that you do not miss any doses of REYATAZ or your other HIV medications.